Russian firefighting plane crashes in Turkey; 8 killed

 Climate scientists say there is little doubt climate change from the burning of coal, oil and natural gas is driving more extreme events, such as heat waves, droughts, wildfires, floods and storms.

-Northern Turkey has been hit this week by flash floods that have killed at least 44 people, turning streets into raging torrents.
+Northern Turkey has been hit this week by flash floods that have killed at least 44 people along its Black Sea coast, turning streets into raging torrents.
+On the north side of the Black Sea, Russian authorities in the Krasnodar region evacuated 1,500 people due to flooding.

 Isachenkov reported from Moscow.